kuninethan95/dsc-phase-1-project/README.md

 ### Conclusion
-- Spring and Summer films have the highest medians
+- Spring and Summer films have the highest medians.
-- Spring and Summer films have larger distributions
+- Spring and Summer films have larger distributions.
-- Corresponds with our month observations
+- Corresponds with our month observations.
+- While November is typically a high grossing month, December and January reduce the Winter average.

 ## Outcomes and Recommendations
 - **Longer films outperform shorter films on average.** Consider releaseing a film with a runtime that exceeds 120 minutes.
 There also tends to be more high outliers in this duration category.